ni/niveristand-fpga-addon-custom-device/README.md

 ### Quality, Limitations ###

 IP has been tested by developer on PXI 7831R.
 It meets VeriStand addon coding best practices.
-It is not currently widely used.

 IP limitations are as follows.
 Addon uses LabVIEW FPGA Advanced Session Resources.
 This requires an update to an RT INI file.
 This file must be updated and the RT target rebooted.
 The addon automatically updates the file for the user but it does not reboot the controller.
 Therefore, the first deployment will likely return an error.
 Reboot the controller after first deployment and everything should work fine after that.